Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-dm_Nlh1ZMm4.md

 ### Transcript

-> uh do you think that all the changes that you made in the engine will block you from migraine to ue5 yeah i think it would be it does yeah it does every time we want to update to any unveiled version we have to go through our merch issues
+> do you think that all the changes that you made in the engine will block you from migraine to ue5 yeah i think it would be it does yeah it does every time we want to update to any unveiled version we have to go through our merch issues